derrickshowers/d5k-thoughts/content/post/2018-06-17-objective-c-for-swifty-people.md

 Few things to note about all of this:

 * **`DSCar` vs `Car`... huh?** Objective-C doesn't allow namespacing so it's good practice to namespace your classes yourself to avoid collisions.
-This is why you have things like `NSNotificationCenter` and `UIButton`. 😃
+This is why you have things like `NSNotificationCenter` and `UIButton`. 😃 _Note: As pointed about by [@tewha](https://twitter.com/tewha) on the comments, this is really only important when building frameworks and not necessary in app code._
 * **What's private and what's not? 😵** At first glance it may seem a bit confusing with `@interface`s and `@implementation`s scattered all over the place (at least it did for me).
 We'll talk about those keywords [a bit later](#compiler-directives), but for now the easiest way to know what's public is _only_ what's defined in the header file.
 So, this class only allows you to see its `color` property and `changeColorTo(_:)` method.
 See the [categories section](#categories) further down for details on how `numberOfWheels` is private (via a class extension).
 * **Why is there an initializer in the Objective-C version?** This is necessary to set the default value for `numberOfWheels`.
 Don't worry too much about the weird syntax around it, this is generally how all initializers look in Objective-C. If you're curious as to why, read [this](https://stackoverflow.com/questions/2956943/why-should-i-call-self-super-init).